If you’ve recently become self-employed or your hours have reduced, you might be nervous about remortgaging.

 The Topics Covered in this Article Are Listed Below:

-- Is It Easier to Get a Self-Employed Remortgage with the Same Lender?
+- Is It Easier to Get a Self Employed Remortgage with the Same Lender?

-- Can I Get a Remortgage on Part-Time Hours?
+- Can I Get a Remortgage on Part Time Hours?

 - Can I Get a Remortgage with 2 Jobs?

-- Are Self-Employed Remortgage Deals More Expensive?
+- Are Remortgage Self Employed Deals More Expensive?

-Can I Get a Remortgage While Self-Employed?
+Can I Get a Remortgage When Self Employed?

 - SA302 forms or a tax overview from HMRC